 State of Hawaii IT Strategic Plan

-In 2018, the State of Hawaii IT Steering Committee, in conjunction with a public-private work group, began updating the state’s IT Strategic Plan.
+The State of Hawaii IT Steering Committee, in conjunction with a public-private work group, completed an update the state’s IT Strategic Plan.

 A modern IT system would significantly improve how the state manages its $14.4 billion annual budget, creating benefits for everyone.